New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

 \section{Constructing Lie Superalgebras from Lie Algebras Using Semisimplification}

-In this section, we describe how one can construct a Lie superalgebra from a Lie algebra using semisimplification, which will be the procedure used to construct the exceptional simple Lie superalgebras.
-From now on, we shall assume that $\KK$ is an algebraically closed field of characteristic $p > 2$.
+In this section, we describe how one can construct a Lie superalgebra from a Lie algebra using \textit{semisimplification}, which will be the procedure used to construct the exceptional simple Lie superalgebras.
+From now on, we will assume that $\KK$ is an algebraically closed field of characteristic $p > 2$.
+This section will draw from the theory of \textit{symmetric tensor categories}, which abstract the key properties of the representation category of an affine (super) group scheme.
+A down-to-earth reference is \cite{etingof2021lectures}; a more thorough treatment is given in \cite{etingof2016tensor}.